yusuf601/my-paper/readme.md

 6. The **PDF paper** will be downloaded to your computer.

 > **Note:** Make sure the selected workflow run has a **successful (✓)** status to ensure the PDF file is available and complete.

+> **Branch:** feat/raw_paper contains content raw,which is unfinished manuscript,,but you can view this raw manuscript